Zulux91/eden-nightly-android/README.md

 ### 🤖 Android Builds

-Eden nightly for Android is available in two versions:
+Eden nightly for Android is available in four versions:

 - **Replace** Build